 First, it can be used to teach financial discipline.
 PCs are large investments that can be split up into multiple smaller purchases, so if they have a job, it’s an excellent way to teach them about how to manage financial goals.

 PCs can be purchased and built part by part, piece by piece.
 So it’s also an opportunity for a teenager to learn project planning, and with the number of jobs in IT only increasing, learning a little about computer engineering along the way definitely doesn’t hurt.
 They will need to plan out their project and purchases based on the parts they need and learn how to put together their own computer.
 Learning the building process should inform which parts they buy, and deciding how much budget to allocate to each piece of the whole is a transferable skill that can help in business and finance.

 You can teach using video games concepts without the games themselves, though gaming time can certainly make a great reward.

 What we’re talking about here is gamification, or turning a real-world task into a more game-like experience.
 This involves concepts like offering scores and tiered rewards for different levels of performance or creating “level” structures, where one activity must be completed before access to the next one opens up.
-Other gamification tactics include adding social and competitive elements, such as fitness apps which allow you to compare progress with friends.
+Other gamification tactics include adding social and competitive elements, such as fitness apps that allow you to compare progress with friends.
 Gamification is about providing regular feedback, an increasing set of rewards, and motivation to keep performing.

 Gamification could be as simple as keeping scoreboards at home, tracking who does chores most thoroughly.
 Associating work and learning with fun are ways to set your kids up for success.
 You may not always be there to provide constant feedback and a fun environment, but the lessons you teach about how to be motivated and how to balance work and play will stick for a lifetime and set the little ones up to find ways to motivate themselves.